cvayer/gdx-rube/README.md

-RubeLoader
+gdx-rube
 ==========
-This is a RUBE scene JSON loader for libGdx.
+This is a RUBE scene JSON loader and scene for libGdx.
 It reads JSON data output by RUBE and creates and populates a Box2D world with the bodies, joints, and fixtures defined therein.
 It includes support for custom properties and images.